-I am a part time Y1 class teacher and part time literacy consultant (specialising in the teaching of phonics and guided reading).
-I am also the phonics lecturer on the PGCE course at Brunel University.
-These roles combine to give me a wonderful insight into what does and doesn’t work in developing children’s phonic knowledge and skills, as well as the support and resources practitioners, student teachers and parents are looking for.
+I am a literacy consultant (specialising in the teaching of phonics and guided reading).
+I have been a class teacher for over 25 years and only left the classroom at the beginning of 2020.
+For several years I was also the phonics lecturer on the PGCE course at Brunel University.
+These varied roles have combined to give me a wonderful insight into what does and doesn’t work in developing children’s phonic knowledge and skills, as well as the support and resources practitioners, student teachers and parents are looking for.

 I started teaching in West London in 1991 and became a literacy co-ordinator 3 years later.
 In 1998 I was seconded one day a week to work as a literacy consultant in the London Borough of Ealing (this was the first year of the NLS).
 A year later I became a full time consultant.
 It was during this time that I first started training teachers on the teaching of phonics and producing materials for use in the classroom.